42Olu/md-tool/README.md

 # General Information
 * this tools purpose is to manage metadata of all data files in a given working directory
+* the test_dir folder is a directory to test out the tool and see if it fits your needs
 * if metadata already exists and you want to start using this tool i would suggest
   1. backup the existing metadata
   2. delete the metadata folders